HomeArticlesGuideRecipe Math Guide

 Learn to scale any recipe up or down, calculate true cost per serving, and use baker's percentage and dough hydration with worked examples and free calculators.

-Getting a recipe right the first time — and every time after — comes down to a handful of ratios rather than guesswork.
+Getting a recipe right the first time comes down to a handful of ratios rather than guesswork.
 Scaling a recipe for a dinner party of 12 instead of 4, figuring out whether a homemade meal actually costs less than takeout, or getting bread dough to rise the way a bakery's does all rely on the same underlying math: proportional relationships between ingredients.
 Once you understand the ratio behind a recipe instead of just the list of quantities, you can resize it, reprice it, or rebuild it from scratch with confidence.

-This guide walks through four pieces of recipe math that come up constantly for home cooks and home bakers: scaling a recipe to a different number of servings, calculating what a dish actually costs per serving, using baker's percentage to understand and adjust bread formulas, and calculating dough hydration for pizza.
+This guide walks through four pieces of recipe math that come up constantly for home cooks and home bakers.
+You'll scale a recipe to a different number of servings, calculate what a dish actually costs per serving, use baker's percentage to understand and adjust bread formulas, and work out dough hydration for pizza.
 Each step includes a worked example you can check by hand, plus a link to the calculator that automates it.

 Step 1: Scaling a Recipe Up or Down

 Every recipe is built around an implicit ratio between its ingredients, and that ratio is what makes scaling possible.
 To scale a recipe, first find the scaling factor: divide the number of servings you want (target yield) by the number of servings the recipe currently makes (original yield).
 Then multiply every single ingredient quantity in the recipe by that same factor.
-As long as every ingredient is multiplied by the identical factor, the underlying ratios — and therefore the flavor and texture — stay the same.
+As long as every ingredient gets multiplied by the identical factor, the underlying ratios, and therefore the flavor and texture, stay the same.

-For example, a soup recipe that serves 4 and calls for 2 cups of broth, 1 cup of diced vegetables, and 1 teaspoon of thyme can be scaled to serve 10 by calculating the factor: 10 ÷ 4 = 2.5.
-Multiply each quantity by 2.5: broth becomes 5 cups, vegetables become 2.5 cups, and thyme becomes 2.5 teaspoons.
-The proportions between broth, vegetables, and seasoning are preserved exactly, so the soup should taste the same, just in a larger batch.
+Take a soup recipe that serves 4 and calls for 2 cups of broth, 1 cup of diced vegetables, and 1 teaspoon of thyme.
+Scale it to serve 10 by calculating the factor: 10 ÷ 4 = 2.5.
+Multiply each quantity by 2.5: broth becomes 5 cups, vegetables become 2.5 cups, thyme becomes 2.5 teaspoons.
+The proportions between broth, vegetables, and seasoning stay exactly as they were, so the soup should taste the same, just in a larger batch.

 The Recipe Scaling Calculator takes your original servings and target servings and returns the scaling factor immediately, so you can apply it to every ingredient without recalculating the ratio by hand each time.
-Two caveats are worth remembering when scaling in practice.
-First, leavening agents (baking soda, baking powder, yeast) and strong seasonings (chili flakes, saffron, cayenne) do not always scale perfectly linearly — many bakers reduce leavening slightly on large scale-ups to avoid an overly aerated or bitter result, and taste-test seasoning rather than trusting the math blindly at extreme scale changes.
-Second, cooking and baking times rarely scale linearly with quantity: doubling a casserole's ingredients does not mean doubling its time in the oven, since heat penetration depends on the dish's depth and surface area, not just its volume.
+Two caveats matter in practice.
+Leavening agents (baking soda, baking powder, yeast) and strong seasonings (chili flakes, saffron, cayenne) don't always scale perfectly linearly.
+Many bakers reduce leavening slightly on large scale-ups to avoid an overly aerated or bitter result, and taste-test seasoning rather than trusting the math blindly at extreme scale changes.
+Cooking and baking times rarely scale linearly with quantity either: doubling a casserole's ingredients doesn't mean doubling its time in the oven, since heat penetration depends on the dish's depth and surface area, not just its volume.

 Step 2: Calculating True Recipe Cost Per Serving

 The harder part is getting an accurate cost for each ingredient, especially when a recipe only uses part of a package.
-The correct approach is to calculate a per-unit cost for the package, then multiply by the quantity actually used.
+The correct approach calculates a per-unit cost for the package, then multiplies by the quantity actually used.
 If a 5-pound bag of flour costs $4.50, that's $0.90 per pound, or $0.056 per ounce.
-A recipe using 8 ounces of that flour costs 8 × $0.056 = $0.45 worth of flour — not $4.50, which would be the cost of the entire bag.
+A recipe using 8 ounces of that flour costs 8 × $0.056 = $0.45 worth of flour, not $4.50, which would be the cost of the entire bag.

 Worked example: A pasta dish uses $3.20 of pasta, $2.50 of ground beef (partial package), $1.10 of canned tomatoes, $0.60 of onion and garlic, and $0.90 of cheese, for a total ingredient cost of $8.30.
 The recipe yields 4 servings.